-Have you ever felt self-conscious of dull, yellow teeth?
-We offer Zoom teeth whitening to help you smile with confidence.
-It’s never too late to get the smile you’ve always wanted, which is why we recommend you schedule a consultation with one of our cosmetic dentists to get started.
+Have you ever felt self-conscious of dull or yellow teeth?
+Our Grandville cosmetic dentists offer Zoom teeth whitening to help you smile with confidence.
+It’s never too late to get the smile you’ve always wanted, which is why we recommend you schedule a consultation at our dental office to get started.

 Step 1: Consultation With Our Cosmetic Dentists